CopterExpress/clover/docs/en/mavlink.md

 Each device (a drone, a base station, etc.) has an ID in the MAVLink network.
 In PX4 MAVLink, ID is changed using parameter `MAV_SYS_ID`.
 Each MAVLink message contains a field with the ID of the originating system.
 Besides, some messages (for example, `COMMAND_LONG`) also contain the ID of the target system.

 In addition to IDs of the systems, the messages may contain IDs of the originating component and the target component.
-Examples of the system components: a flight controller, an external camera, a controlling onboard computer (Raspberry Pi in case of Clever), etc.
+Examples of the system components: a flight controller, an external camera, a controlling onboard computer (Raspberry Pi in case of Clover), etc.

 ### An example of a package